 Pro Bono sites are available all over the country, although the majority of sites featured in Symplicity are located in northern Indiana and the Chicago metropolitan area so students can participate in pro bono work during the semester while completing coursework at the law school.

 - May I propose a Pro Bono site of my own choosing?

 Yes, students are allowed and encouraged to contact qualified employers with whom they wish to complete their pro bono hours.
 This is a great opportunity to gain legal experience in your desired geographic region or practice area.

 - Must my work be supervised by an attorney, law professor or judge to qualify for Pro Bono?

 Yes, supervision by a licensed attorney, law professor or judge is important to guard against the unauthorized practice of law.

 Yes, many attorney supervisors are delighted to have students complete their pro bono work during the summer.
-Paid positions may not be offered as often, therefore, completing your pro bono hours in the summer allows you to add legal experience to your resume when other opportunities are not available.
+Paid positions may not be offered as often.
+Completing your pro bono hours in the summer allows you to add legal experience to your resume when other opportunities are not available.

 You may not be compensated in any fashion for your pro bono work.
 Your travel and parking costs are your responsibility and travel is not counted as part of your time logged.

-A Student’s pro bono experience(s) will be documented through his or her Strategy Account.
-(Strategy is the web-based career planning system used by Valpo students.)
-Students can confirm and seek approval for their pro bono positions, track their pro bono hours, and complete their final evaluations on-line in their individual Strategy accounts.
+A Student’s pro bono experience(s) will be documented through his or her Symplicity Account.
+Students can report their pro bono positions, provide contact information for their supervisors, track their pro bono hours, and give a brief description of their work on-line in their individual Symplicity accounts.